bahmutov/change-by-example/issue_template.md

 Thank you for taking time to open a new issue.
 Please answer a few questions to help us fix it faster.
+You can delete text that is irrelevant to the issue.

 ## Is this a bug report or a feature request?

-- [ ] bug report
-- [ ] feature request

 If this is a bug report, please provide as much info as possible